MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

 1. The Microsoft Purview portal should still be to the EDM classifiers page in Microsoft Edge.
-If not, in Microsoft Edge, navigate to `https://purview.microsoft.com` > **Solutions** > **Information protection**.
+If not, in Microsoft Edge, navigate to `https://purview.microsoft.com` > **Solutions** > **Information Protection**.

 1. In the left sidebar, expand **Classifiers** then select **Sensitive info types**.